 - Blood tests documenting low Vitamin D levels

 - Records documenting muscle loss in your legs or other affected areas

 - Detailed exam notes documenting your doctor’s physical findings, including pain levels, imbalance problems, stamina issues, and other common symptoms

 The SSA will first try to match your medical records to a listed disability in the Blue Book.
+The Blue Book is the list of conditions that qualify for disability.
 If you have broken a bone, you may match one of the following listings: